Satellite-im/Uplink/docs/DEV_GUIDE.md

 ### Adding or modifying the `kit`

 You should avoid modifying the kit to fit a specific need.
 Instead use this resource as a tool and only add new functionality or components that will be useful for not only Satellite but extension developers and perhaps even others using Dioxus.
-This also keeps kit components and elements very reusable and extensible.
+This also keeps kit components and elements very reusable and

 ### Adding a new warp hook